 - Waking Up: Searching For Spirituality without Religion by Sam Harris is THE book that got me hooked on meditation and mindfulness.
 I talk so much about Sam on my website, it’s ridiculous, but he truly is someone who marries science and Eastern wisdom so beautifully.

-- The Waking Up Podcast with Sam Harris is one of my top 3 podcasts – and I love podcasts.
+- The Making Sense Podcast with Sam Harris is one of my top 3 podcasts – and I love podcasts.
 My favourite episode is titled Is Buddhism True and in his earlier episodes, you can also find his guided meditations.

 - Linda Hall and her guided meditations are something that I discovered only a month or two ago, but they have already become my favourite.
 I love guided meditations and I love music that I can focus on, which makes this channel perfect.